Tulsa city councilors finding no simple answer to problem of abandoned shopping carts

 City councilors seemed to agree on one thing Wednesday when they discussed how to get abandoned shopping carts off the streets — there is no simple answer.

-The closest thing to a consensus to come out of the discussion was that councilors don’t want to fine businesses whose carts are found off their properties, nor do all of them want to penalize the individuals — many of whom are homeless — who are removing the carts.
+The closest thing to a consensus to come out of the discussion was that councilors don’t want to fine businesses whose carts are found off their properties; neither do all of them want to penalize the individuals — many of whom are homeless — who are removing the carts.

 “We don’t want to put a burden on the retailers as far as a regulatory cost because we generate sales taxes” from them, said Councilor Jayme Fowler.
 “But yet … people who are just less fortunate, we don’t want to put a burden on them, either.